shelleyhoover/UPP4652021/Lessons/Lesson1.md

 1. Be sure to select "Enterprise Login"
 2. Login using your UIC NetID
-3. Email me if you're unable to login before next week's class.
+3. Email me if you're unable to login before next week's class

 ## Additional Resources